Information for students and whānau

 On 1 April 2020 EIT – along with the other 15 Institutes of Technologies and Polytechnics – will be merged into a new national institute New Zealand Insitute of Skills and Technology (NZIST.
 You might have asked yourself what this means for you?

 Over the next couple of years, you will see minimal change.
 The reforms will take time and the government will work closely with us to manage the transition.
 Students will be well supported throughout the change process and every change will be well signposted.

-For now, the reforms won’t change anything for you.
+For now, things won’t change for you.

 - You will still be able to complete your studies and training through EIT.